The-Finals-Cheat-Panel/The-Finals-Cheat-Panel/README.md

-# The Finals Cheat Panel TitanCore 🛠️
+# The Finals Cheat Panel 🛠️

 One tool to rule them all.
 TitanCore delivers everything you need to dominate The Finals with style, precision, and strategy.